-I focus on the $j = \overline{\sigma}$ Broadsheet but similar expressions can be derived for the $j = \underline{\sigma}$ Broadsheet.
+Of course in the following discussion I consider the Broadsheet only, given that the Tabloid newspaper has no influence on policy implementation.
+Again I focus on the $j = \overline{\sigma}$ Broadsheet but similar expressions can be derived for the $j = \underline{\sigma}$ Broadsheet.

-Proposition 12 When a Broadhseet newspaper is produced, whenever q, q' or N increase, the minimum number of signals $n{\overline{\sigma}}^$ one has to observe in order to implement the optimal policy increases.
-On the other hand, the probability of implementing the optimal policy increases when q or N increase, while it decreases when q' increases.
+Proposition 12 When a Broadhseet newspaper is produced, whenever q, q' or N increase, the minimum amount of signals $n{\overline{\sigma}}^$ one has to observe in order to implement the optimal policy increases.
+On the other hand, the probability of implementing the optimal policy increases when q or N increase, while decreases when q' increases.
 Regarding errors in optimal policy implementation, both Type I and Type II Error decrease when q or N increase, while increase when q' increases.